-- The identifier declared in a function definition (which is the name of the function) shall have a function type, as specified by the declarator portion of the function definition.171) - The return type of a function shall be void or a complete object type other than array type. - The storage-class specifier, if any, in the declaration specifiers shall be either extern or static, possibly combined with auto.
+- The identifier declared in a function definition (which is the name of the function) shall have a function type, as specified by the declarator portion of the function definition.
+(169) - The return type of a function shall be void or a complete object type other than array type. - The storage-class specifier, if any, in the declaration specifiers shall be either extern or static, possibly combined with auto. - If the declarator includes a parameter type list, the declaration of each parameter shall include an identifier, except for the special case of a parameter list consisting of a single parameter of type void, in which case there shall not be an identifier.
+No declaration list shall follow.